mindscan-de/BrightFlux/BrightFlux-Core/README.md

 ## Idea

-Provide some performant access to the logdata to analyze, using filters and selections.
-Because this is meant to be working in a readonly mode on data, I want to at least support some kind of project file.
+Provide some convenient access to log data to analyze, using filters and selections.
+Because this is meant to be working in a readonly mode on data, I want to support some kind of project file at least.
 That helps to access and process the data in a desired way.
 I also want to create an index, and reformat the data and store this reformatted data partitioned.

 So this code is going to contain most of the data processing.
-Higher order usage of the core components will be found in different projects (e.g. Framework and System).
+Higher order usage of the core components will be shifted to different projects (e.g. Framework and System).

 ## What this project is not right now.

-I won't claim this being the most performant code... and honestly I don't care enough for raw performance right now.
+I won't claim this being the most performing code... and honestly I don't care enough for raw performance right now.
 Maybe I will consider that later, if the project is still interesting enough for me or others.
 I regard everything here in this project to be a POC.

 I will implement a limited DataFrame library for this project.
 I definitely shouldn't do it, but anyway it's interesting to do such things.
-This DataFrame library can either evolve into a relational database or might be extended in such a way, that it works large logs, such as logs which are Gigabytes in size.
+This DataFrame library can either evolve into a relational database or might be extended in such a way, that it works for large logs, such as logs with GigaBytes in size.

-But as for now speaking, this is tightly coupled and part of the log analysis project.
-Maybe it will be rewritten with a higher performance target in mind in some future.
+As for now speaking, this core component is tightly coupled and part of the log analysis project.
+Maybe it will be rewritten with a higher performance target in mind - in some future.

 * Maybe use the HDF5 format to load and store the column data of the dataframe (Problem full HDF5 stack is completely out of reach.
 Probably I can implement some very simple write routines.
 But the documentation and the HDF5 feature set is quite large.
 I will keep that out of scope for now.
 * Idea is to reuse all the already developed features and also a high performance reader and writer is appreciated